yackx/matrix/README.md

-matrix
+Matrix
 ======

 What is the Matrix ?
-A movie-like matrix rain
+A movie-like matrix rain.

+Small demo using HTML5 canvas and javascript.